 Can Sleep Apnea Cause Migraines

-Sleep apnea can lead to migraines but don’t worry, the treatment is available at Koala® Center for Sleep and TMJ Disorders.
+Sleep apnea can lead to migraines but don’t worry, the treatment is available at Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 People living with migraines are much more likely to experience sleep disorders, up to eight times compared to those who do not experience migraines.
 Although there is a strong correlation between obstructive sleep apnea and morning headaches, the morning headache symptoms are different from a chronic migraine headache.
 Sleep apnea-induced headaches will often improve or subside on there own (usually in a couple of hours, but in many cases sooner), while a migraine could last for up to 72 hours without the right treatment.
 In addition, while migraine headaches throb, apnea-induced headaches usually ache.
 Furthermore, while sleep apnea can trigger tension-type headaches in some individuals, in others, it can cause migraine attacks.

 Sleep apnea headaches usually occur while the person is awake, however, some people experience them frequently throughout the night; the most common time for such headaches is right before going to sleep as well as upon waking in the night.
 Some of the most common complaints about sleep apnea headaches include feeling tired and intense pain that is often described as sharp and piercing.

 A sleep apnea headache usually lasts around 2 to 4 hours.
 A headache caused by sleep apnea is defined as a recurrent morning headache and meets one or more of the following features:

 – Occurs more than 15 times a month